HigherOrderCO/hvm-64/README.md

 ```

 **Note**: `bend` wasn't implemented yet; if you're here *today* and wants to run
-it on the GPU, you'll need to figure it out and hack your way into doing it ;)
+it on the GPU, you'll need to hack up and manually edit `hvm2.cu` using the
+`hvmc gen-cuda-book file.hvmc` command.
+Compile with `-arch=compute_89`.

 ## Example

+HVMC is a low-level compile target for high-level programming languages.
+The
-The file below performs Church Nat exponentiation (2^2):
+file below performs 2^2 with [Church Nats](https://en.wikipedia.org/wiki/Church_encoding):

 ```
 // closed net for the Church Nat 2